 Bigger apartments are also more expensive.
-For a three-bedroom apartment in the city center, you will pay about 10 000 – 25 000 yuan per month (approx. 1 400 – 3 600 USD).
+For a three-bedroom apartment in the city center, you will pay about RMB 19,550 per month (approx. USD 2,800).
 It is even more expensive than in Shanghai.
-For renting a similar apartment in the city center, you will have to pay 6 000 – 15 000 yuan per month (approx. 874 – 2 100 USD).
+To rent a similar apartment in the city center, you will have to pay RMB 7,000–18,000 per month (approx. USD 1,000–2,610).

-One of the richest districts of Beijing is Zhongguancun (technological center of the city), Guomao (business center), and Shunyi, filled with villas.
+One of the wealthiest districts of Beijing is Zhongguancun (the technological center of the city), Guomao (the business center), and Shunyi, filled with villas.
 Sanlitun and Wudakou are also becoming more popular.
 Apartments in these districts may be very expensive due to their location and prestige.

-Plenty of housing offers can be found on many Chinese websites.
+Plenty of housing offers can be found on Chinese websites.

 As you can see in the picture above, the costs of apartments vary.
-The price of renting the first flat is about 5 500 yuan per month (approx. 796 USD).
-The flat covers an area of 62m2, has two bedrooms, one living room, and a bathroom.
-The neighborhood, as well as near means of transport, are considered as really good.
-The second flat is the most expensive one.
-It covers an area of almost 200m2.
-However, the monthly rent costs 25 000 yuan (approx. 3 618 USD).
-It is located near the subway, in a very prestigious area, hence the high rental costs.
-The last flat costs 13 000 yuan per month (approx. 1 881 USD).
-The flat has an area of 126m2, on which there are three bedrooms, two living rooms, and two bathrooms.
+The price of renting the first flat is about RMB 17,000 per month (approx. USD 2,470).
+The 40m2 flat and has one bedroom, one living room, and a bathroom.
+The neighborhood, as well as near means of transportation, are considered really good.
+The second flat has an area of almost 65m2.
+The monthly rent is RMB 3,000 (approx. USD 430).
+It is located near the supermarket, grocery store, and restaurant.
+The last flat costs RMB 220,000 per month (approx. USD 32,000).
+The flat has an area of 330m2, on which there are six bedrooms, one living room, and two bathrooms.
 It is well-equipped and in an ancient style.

 The prices depend on the area of the flat, but first of all, on the location.
 The closer to the center, the higher the price is.